CradlePHP/cradlephp.github.io/docs/ops/services-settings.md

 DANGER: For security purposes, don't commit your services.php file
 ```

+This services file has two kinds of services called generic and special services.

 ### 3.1.2.1.
 Generic Services

+Generic services can be defined arbitrarily on the fly.

 ###### Figure 3.1.2.1.A.
 Accessing a Generic Service
 ```php